 Gas fermentation facility

-We are currently establishing a state-of-the-art gas fermentation facility that will enable to carry out gas fermentation experiments in strictly-controlled environmental conditions.
+Our state-of-the-art gas fermentation facility enables to carry out gas fermentation experiments in strictly-controlled environmental conditions (both in bottles and in bioreactors).
 Our fermentation systems provide detailed characterisation of cell growth through on-line monitoring of culture conditions including off-gas analysis using an on-line mass-spectrometer.
 The facility also supports sampling of cultures for various downstream analyses (e.g. -omics, biomass composition, morphology etc.).

 At the Institute of Technology

 The institute has additional capacity for fermentation and cell physiology characterisation within the ERA Chair in Synthetic Biology.
 It includes both lab-scale and small-scale high-throughput bioreactor complexes supporting detailed characterization of microbial strains under well-controlled environmental conditions.

 The institute has a proteomics core facility, with a long track-record of providing services for various research labs and biotech companies both in Estonia and abroad.
 The mass-spectrometry equipment includes Thermo Fisher Scientific LTQ Orbitrap XL and Thermo Fisher Scientific Q Exactive.
 Liquid chromoatrography can be performed on Agilent 1200 Series nano-LC or Dionex Ultimate3000 RSLC nano-LC.
 Electrophoresis setups include Agilent 3100 OFFGel and Invitrogen XCell SureLock MiniCell SDS-PAGE.
 Read more here.

 Core facilities for cell culture and microscopy